20 US Cities with the Highest Salaries

 You could, of course, wait for a raise and promotion.

 Alternatively, you could move to San Francisco, a city that boasts a 153% markup on the national average pay take home.
-In “The City by the Bay,” a small business account manager makes $65,000 per year compared to an account manager in Peoria, Illinois with the same level of experience who makes $52,500 (this is accurate salary data, taken from the Zenefits compensation management tool).
+In “The City by the Bay,” a small business account manager makes $65,000 per year compared to an account manager in Peoria, Illinois with the same level of experience who makes $52,500.
 Or what about Boston?
 If you can endure bitter winters, you could see a 137% bump in your paycheck by becoming an east-coaster.

 To determine the difference in salary rates for each city compared to the national average, we used BLS data and calculated a multiplier which reveals whether a city is above, below, or right at the national average for pay.
 For example, if the multiplier equaled 1, it meant the average salary for that city was exactly 1 x $50,620, whereas if the multiplier was 1.25, it would be 1.25 x $50,620.
 A number below 1, like .75 would indicate a below-average local salary.
 With this bit of data crunching, we determined the 20 US cities with the highest salaries.